rtuin/mcp-mermaid-validator/README.md

 1. **Input**: Mermaid diagram syntax as a string
 2. **Processing**:
    - The diagram is passed to the Mermaid CLI via stdin
-   - The CLI validates the syntax and renders an SVG if valid
+   - The CLI validates the syntax and renders a PNG if valid
    - Output and errors are captured from stdout/stderr
 3. **Output**:
-   - Success: Text confirmation + rendered SVG as base64-encoded image
+   - Success: Text confirmation + rendered PNG as base64-encoded image
    - Failure: Error message with details about the validation failure

 ## Dependencies